projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

   support for one binary could require more and more complexity in the hypervisor, which is something we strive to avoid.

-- **Keep small footprint.** Implementing dynamic parsing introduces hundreds or thousands of lines of code.
+- **Maintain small footprint.** Implementing dynamic parsing introduces hundreds or thousands of lines of code.
 Avoiding dynamic parsing helps keep the hypervisor's Lines of Code (LOC) in a desirable range (less than 40K).